Peru president backs investigation into protest deaths | Law-Order

 Peru president backs investigation into protest deaths

-Peruvian President Dina Boluarte said Thursday she will provide all necessary resources to prosecutors so they can investigate over two dozen deaths during protests that have rocked Peru following the ouster of her predecessor.
+An estimated 22 people have been killed in clashes during the protests and another six have died in traffic accidents related to street blockades, according to government data.
+"We're going to give all the resources possible to the prosecutor's office to investigate the deaths," Boluarte said at a news conference on Thursday.

-Peruvian President Dina Boluarte said Thursday she will provide all necessary resources to prosecutors so they can investigate over two dozen deaths during protests that have rocked Peru following the ouster of her predecessor.
+Peruvian President Dina Boluarte said Thursday she will provide all necessary resources to prosecutors so they can investigate the more than two dozen deaths during protests that have rocked Peru following the ouster of her predecessor.
 An estimated 22 people have been killed in clashes during the protests and another six have died in traffic accidents related to street blockades, according to government data.

 "We're going to give all the resources possible to the prosecutor's office to investigate the deaths," Boluarte said at a news conference on Thursday.
 Boluarte assumed the presidency earlier this month after leftist President Pedro Castillo was ousted in an impeachment vote hours after attempting to illegally dissolve Congress.
 She was previously Castillo's vice president.